 Author Jon Morris wrote this series of comic book history books, including silly superheroes like Doctor Hormone, freakish villains like Animal-Vegetable-Mineral Man, and stupid sidekicks like Frosting the Bear.
-The fourth book in the series isn’t regrettable at all and features some of the best female superheroes of all time.
+The books are packed with vintage art, backstories on the characters, and amusing commentary.

 From the poison brick-slinging Brickbat to The Horrible Hand, author Jon Morris’ humorous reference book catalogs some of the weirdest and worst supervillains in the history of comic books.
 Can’t get enough?
 Round out your bookshelf with some equally unfortunate superheroes and their half-baked sidekicks.